florianbrinkmann/lazy-loading-responsive-images/README.md

 **Changed**

-* Automatically load unveilhooks extension if audio or video option is enabled, regardless if the option to load the unveilhooks plugin is enabled or not.
+* Automatically load unveilhooks extension if audio or video option is enabled, regardless of the option to load the unveilhooks plugin is enabled or not.
 * Updated *Tested up to* version to 4.9.1.